paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 chain scraping or from dispute-distribution.
 If it finds opposing votes (always the case when coming from dispute-distribution), it records the presence of a dispute.
-Then, in case it does not find any local vote for that dispute already, it needs to trigger participation in the dispute.
+Then, in case it does not find any local vote for that dispute already, it needs to trigger participation in the dispute (see previous section for considerations when the found local vote is an approval vote).

 Participation means, recovering availability and re-evaluating the POV.
 The result of that validation (either valid or invalid) will be the node's vote on